Modding Docs

 Setting Up RPCS3

-1. Download the latest release for your platform.
+1. Download the for your platform.

 5. If using a .PKG file, place a .RAP license in /dev_hdd0/home/000000XX/exdata/ This license must match the region of .PKG you downloaded or dumped!